marcodondo97/PythonScript-InstagramPostAI/README.md

 <h2> Description </h2>
 This python script has been designed to be used as cronjob, in this way it is possible to auto schedule the execution (captions and image generation and Instagram publishing) periodically at fixed times.
 For this script I used the following APis: <br>

--OpenAI: to generate “a story about a random topic”.
-It was necessary to specify “random topic” to get different stories each execution.
+- OpenAI: to generate “a story about a random topic”.
+It was necessary to specify “random topic” to get different stories each execution. <br>
 API guidelines here: https://beta.openai.com/docs/introduction

--DALL-E: DALL-E is a new AI system that can create realistic images and art from a description in natural language provided by OpenAI.
-It generates an original image according to the story previously created.
+- DALL-E: DALL-E is a new AI system that can create realistic images and art from a description in natural language provided by OpenAI.
+It generates an original image according to the story previously created.<br>
-API guidelines here: https://beta.openai.com/docs/guides/images -Google cloud storage: the image is saved in a Google cloud storage bucket.
+API guidelines here: https://beta.openai.com/docs/guides/images

+- Google cloud storage: the image is saved in a Google cloud storage bucket.<br>
 API guidelines here: https://cloud.google.com/storage/docs/creating-buckets

 - Ayrshare: to auto-publish the images and the captions on Instagram.
 API guidelines here: https://docs.ayrshare.com/